 All program activities will meet HUD requirements for national objectives, which will be supported by documentation in the program file system of record.
-South Carolina does not intend to undertake activities other than those activities authorized by the CDBG program CFR 570.201-206.
+All activities not specifically identified as eligible in the South Carolina Disaster Recovery Action Plan, 24 CFR 91.11(h) 24 and CFR 570.486(a) (7), and 81 FR 39702 (2016) are ineligible activities.
 Examples of ineligible activities include: